 Informal applications from students who wish to study for a Ph.D. in the Evolution and Development Lab are always welcome.
-Please contact Dr Beverley Glover for informal discussion of opportunities.
+Please contact Prof. Beverley Glover for informal discussion of opportunities.

 For information on how to apply please see our Post-graduate training section.

 |Evolving cellular diversity across the water/land interface||Sep 23, 2014 08:58 AM|

 |Greening the Planet: Desiccation-Resistance and Pre-Adaptation to Land in the Algal Precursors to Land Plants||Feb 02, 2016 10:01 AM|

 |How to spot a daisy (evolution and development of petal spots)||Oct 28, 2013 01:33 PM|

 |How to spot a daisy: evolution of petal spots and their role in speciation||Nov 14, 2014 03:24 PM|

 |Spurring evolution: understanding the development and diversity of nectar spurs||Sep 23, 2014 09:18 AM|

 |Tainted Love?
 Modelling the epidemiology, ecology and evolutionary consequences of pollinator-transmitted plant disease.||Nov 14, 2014 03:24 PM|